sohalsdr/sohalsdr/README.md

 ### Hi there!

-I'm Sohal Sudheer, a Computer Science student at the University of Florida!
+I'm Sohal Sudheer, a Cyber Security Engineering student at the George Mason University!
 I love programming, repairing computer hardware, exploring Linux-based operating systems, competing in the occasional CTF, and going on long bike rides!

 ###### Skills